dsingh07/adop-nginx/README.md

 # What is adop-nginx?

 adop-nginx provides Nginx with LDAP support.
 Nginx is a high performance reverse proxy.
 This image also has the LDAP authentiction module installed.
+This image will proxy Jenkins, Gerrit and LDAP.

 > [wikipedia.org/wiki/Nginx](https://en.wikipedia.org/wiki/Nginx)